SilongHu/USC-Directed-Research/README.md

 USC 2017 Spring Directed Research ----- Distributed Wireless Computing

+In this project, we are using MPI4PY for distributed computing, based on predefined task graph, to execute each task distributed by task-device assigment.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.